-Oracle has announced the availability of Java Card 3.1.
-It’s the latest version of the company’s open application platform that’s used to secure sensitive devices.
+Oracle announced the availability of Java Card 3.1.
+The company’s latest version of its open application platform, it secures sensitive devices.

-The new update increases flexibility in order to meet the needs of both existing secure chips and new IoT technologies.
+The new update increases flexibility to meet the needs of both existing secure chips and new IoT technologies.
 The features relate to use cases spanning from telecom to cars and more.

-- Deployment of edge security services at IoT speed – Java Card 3.1 allows the development of security services that are portable across a wide range of IoT security hardware, helping reduce the risk and complexity of evolving IoT hardware and standards.
-A new extensible I/O model enables applications to exchange sensitive data directly with connected peripherals, over a variety of physical layers and application protocols.
+Java Card 3.1 allows the development of security services portable across a wide range of IoT security hardware.
+It helps reduce the risk and complexity of evolving IoT hardware and standards.
+A new extensible I/O model enables applications to exchange sensitive data directly with connected peripherals over a variety of physical layers and application protocols.

-- Dedicated IoT features – Java Card 3.1 introduces new APIs and updated cryptography functions to help address the security needs of IoT and facilitate the design of security applications such as device attestation.
-Uniquely, Java Card in IoT devices enables deployment of security and connectivity services on the same chip.
-Multiple applications can be deployed on a single card and new ones can be added to it even after it has been deployed.
+Java Card 3.1 introduces new APIs and updated cryptography functions to address IoT security needs and facilitate the design of security applications like device attestation.
+Unlike similar products, Java Card in IoT devices enables deployment of security and connectivity services on the same chip.
+Developers can deploy multiple applications on a single card and add new ones even after deployment.

-- Developer enhancements – Java Card includes a set of unique tools for developing new services and applications.
+Java Card’s unique set of tools helps to develop new services and applications.
 An extended file format simplifies application deployment, code upgrade and maintenance.
 API enhancements boost developer productivity and the memory efficiency of applications in secure devices.